ANNUAL PLANT SALE OCT 10 - 27 🪴

 Teaching children and families in West Michigan how to grow their own food

-Our hands-on programs and services invite people of all ages to learn how to grow food through affordable, low-maintenance, regenerative gardening practices.
+Our hands-on programs and services invite people of all ages to learn how to grow their own food using affordable, nature-inspired, no-till gardening practices.

 We believe that a